cosmos/cosmos-sdk/x/evidence/README.md

 		// Tendermint might break this assumption at some point. return
 	}

+	if !validator.GetOperator().Empty() {
+ 		if _, err := k.slashingKeeper.GetPubkey(ctx, consAddr.Bytes()); err != nil {
+ 			// Ignore evidence that cannot be handled.
+ 			//
+ 			// NOTE: We used to panic with:
+ 			// `panic(fmt.Sprintf("Validator consensus-address %v not found", consAddr))`,
+ 			// but this couples the expectations of the app to both Tendermint and
+ 			// the simulator.
+Both are expected to provide the full range of
+ 			// allowable but none of the disallowed evidence types.
+Instead of
+ 			// getting this coordination right, it is easier to relax the
+ 			// constraints and ignore evidence that cannot be handled. return
+ 		}
+ 	}

 	if ok := k.slashingKeeper.HasValidatorSigningInfo(ctx, consAddr); !ok {
 		panic(fmt.Sprintf("expected signing info for validator %s but not found", consAddr))